founder-z/zeroone-docs/fan-yi.md

-# translation

-In translation, you can set the language within Zero One.
-We support a wide variety of languages such as Japanese, English, and Chinese.

-### Application language

-Specifies the language within Zero One.
-If you specify a language, it will be reloaded once and all languages in Zero One will be the specified language.

-### The main language of the application

-The language specified in the application language is reflected here.

-### Export / import translation settings to CSV

-You can export / import translation settings in CSV format.
+# TranslationIn translation, you can set the language within Zero One.
+We support a wide variety of languages such as Japanese, English, and Chinese.### Application languageSpecifies the language within Zero One.
+If you specify a language, it will be reloaded once and all languages in Zero One will be the specified language.### The main language of the applicationThe language specified in the application language is reflected here.### Export / import translation settings to CSVYou can export / import translation settings in CSV format.